Overcoming Ego Bias Conditioning

 · gets filtered through accumulated ego-bias patterns

-For instance, a racially biased individual observes a mother with her multiracial child.
-The emotions of the observer, triggered by that observation, are near-cataclysmic—leading to enraged thought patterns that activate a destructive inner dialogue.
-The triggered emotions already infused the entire unified consciousness field with disrupting energies.
-The only remaining question is whether the now volatile inner dialogue will lead to a destructive verbal altercation or worse.
+A case in point is when a racially biased individual observes a mother with her multiracial child.
+The emotions of the biased observer, prompted by their observation, are severely adverse, leading to inflamed thought patterns that activate a a hostile inner dialogue.
+But the triggered emotions have already infused the collective consciousness with disruptive interference patterns.
+Will the volatile inner dialogue will lead to a hostile escalation by the observer?

-This critical juncture is the battleground between potential expanded consciousness and entrenched ego-bias interference patterns.
-Observations from psychological practice and neuroscientific research suggest that direct confrontation with established cognitive patterns often triggers defensive responses, potentially reinforcing rather than reducing these patterns.[1]
-Studies citing stress induced changes in brain chemistry reflect complex characteristics conducive to brain barrier ego-bias domination.[2]
+This decisive intersection is the front line between potential expanded consciousness and our root ego-bias interference patterns.
+Observations from psychological and neuroscientific research propose that direct confrontation with established cognitive conditions often provokes defensive responses, likely boosting rather than reducing these patterns.[1]
+Studies citing stress induced changes in brain chemistry reflect complex attributes conducive to brain barrier ego-bias influence.[2]

-The four qualities—humility, gratitude, compassion, and harmony—function as environmental moderators in consciousness transformation.
-When these qualities are actively present, they create optimal conditions for the natural dissolution of ego-bias patterns.
-This process aligns with established principles of neuroplasticity, where new neural pathways develop most effectively under conditions of reduced threat response.
+Humility, gratitude, compassion, and harmony function as natural moderators during our consciousness evolution.
+When the qualities are present, they create optimal conditions for natural disintegration of our ego-bias patterns.
+This process aligns with accepted doctrines of neuroplasticity, where fresh neural pathways develop effectively under conditions of lowered threat response.

-This series of four articles will extensively examine functional aspects of the four qualities and the four imperatives (insight, guidance, wisdom, and knowledge).
+This series of four articles will extensively examine functional aspects of the four qualities and the four imperatives; insight, guidance, wisdom, and knowledge (see my article, The Four Imperatives, Part 1).
 Until the next article, take three minutes each day to ponder these words:

 I am humility.